The Professional Negligence Law Review: Portugal

 When civil liability arises from damage caused by an act of misconduct considered to be a crime, damages claims can only be filed separately and in civil courts in limited circumstances.

-Professional liability claims can also generally be submitted to arbitration, as, pursuant to Article 1 Section 1 of the Voluntary Arbitration Act,9 disputes that (1) are not subject to the exclusive jurisdiction of state courts or to mandatory arbitration, and (2) involve an interest of an economic (patrimonial) nature, may be submitted to arbitration by the parties by means of an arbitration agreement.
+Professional liability claims can also generally be submitted to arbitration, as, pursuant to Article 1 Section 1 of the Voluntary Arbitration Act,19 disputes that (1) are not subject to the exclusive jurisdiction of state courts or to mandatory arbitration, and (2) involve an interest of an economic (patrimonial) nature may be submitted to arbitration by the parties by means of an arbitration agreement.

-Portuguese arbitral proceedings tend not to differ significantly from judicial proceedings, which is to say that they usually have the same procedural phases (i.e., a pleadings phase followed by a preliminary hearing and subsequently by the trial hearing).
+Portuguese arbitral proceedings tend not to differ significantly from judicial proceedings, in that they usually have the same procedural phases (i.e., a pleadings phase followed by a preliminary hearing and subsequently by the trial hearing).

 iv Remedies and loss

-Under Portuguese law, the general principle is that compensation should place the injured party in the position that he or she would have been in but for the event causing the damage (Article 562 PCivC), including for pecuniary and non-pecuniary or moral damage (restitution in natura).
+Under Portuguese law, the general principle is that compensation should place the injured party in the position that he or she would have been in but for the event causing the damage,20 including for pecuniary and non-pecuniary or moral damage (restitution in natura).

-Whenever this is not possible, does not fully repair the damage or is excessively costly, the injured party is entitled to claim the equivalent monetary compensation for all damage caused by the unlawful misconduct, including actual loss, loss of profit and future damage, if its occurrence can be predicted (Article 564 PCivC).
+Whenever this is not possible, does not fully repair the damage or is excessively costly, the injured party is entitled to claim the equivalent monetary compensation for all damage caused by the unlawful misconduct, including actual loss, loss of profit and future damage, if its occurrence can be predicted.21

 Pursuant to Article 566 Section 2 PCivC, pecuniary compensation for damage should compensate the difference between the claimant's financial status 'at the most recent date that may be considered by the court' and the financial status he or she would be in were it not for the damage.

-A claimant seeking compensation for damage is not required to specify the exact amount of the damage in the initial written petition and may formulate a generic claim in this respect when it is not possible to assess the full extent of the damage on the date the lawsuit is filed, or when the claimant warrants that it is not possible to specify the exact amount of the compensation (Article 569 PCivC and Article 556 Section 1(b) PCPC).
-If, in the course of the proceedings, the claimant concludes that the existing damage is of a greater amount than previously claimed, he or she may review the claim accordingly.
+A claimant seeking compensation for damage is not required to specify the exact amount of the damage in the initial written petition and may formulate a generic claim in this respect when it is not possible to assess the full extent of the damage on the date the lawsuit is filed or when the claimant warrants that it is not possible to specify the exact amount of the compensation.22 If, in the course of the proceedings, the claimant concludes that the existing damage is of an amount greater than previously claimed, he or she may review the claim accordingly.

-In cases based on tort liability, the court may award compensation determined on grounds of equity for an amount lower than the existing damage when the professional's liability, based on the degree of guilt, financial status of the parties and further circumstances, justifies such an option (Article 494 PCivC).
+In cases based on tort liability, the court may award compensation determined on grounds of equity for an amount lower than the amount of the existing damage when the professional's liability, based on the degree of guilt, financial status of the parties and further circumstances, justifies this option.23

 Compensation for non-pecuniary or moral damage may also be awarded.
-The amount of this compensation is determined on grounds of equity (Article 496 PCivC).
+The amount of this compensation is determined on grounds of equity.24

-Punitive damages are not provided for in Portuguese law,10 and there is no cap on the amount of damages that can be awarded.
+Punitive damages are not provided for in Portuguese law,25 and there is no cap on the amount of damages that can be awarded.

 The practice of the legal profession as a lawyer in Portugal is regulated by the statutes of the Portuguese Bar Association, approved by Law No. 145/2015 of 9 September 2015.